3mdeb/conferences/2020/QubesOSminisummit/qubes_modern_amd.md

 # Modern AMD security features

-### Secure Memory Encryption (SME):
+### Secure Memory Encryption (SME)

-- divides into SME and TSME (Transparent SME)
+* divides into SME and TSME (Transparent SME)

-- encrypts the DRAM content
+* encrypts the DRAM content

-- TSME is enabled at BIOS level and encrypts whole memory without any interaction from software (thus transparent to OS)
+* TSME is enabled at BIOS level and encrypts whole memory without any interaction from software (thus transparent to OS)

 ---

 # Modern AMD security features - SME

-- the encryption is transparent to software and CPU operation (data read from DRAM is automatically decrypted by cryptographic engines)
+* the encryption is transparent to software and CPU operation (data read from DRAM is automatically decrypted by cryptographic engines)

 .image-50[.center[<img src="/img/amd_sme.jpg">]]